POM: Prescription only medicine

-In renal insufficiency, no accumulation of zopiclone or its metabolites have been detected after prolonged administration.
-Zopiclone crosses the dialysing membrane.
+In renal insufficiency, no accumulation of zopiclone or of its metabolites has been detected after prolonged administration.
+Zopiclone crosses dialysis membranes.

 The following ingredients are used in Zopiclone Tablets: lactose monohydrate, calcium hydrogen phosphate, maize starch, carmellose sodium, magnesium stearate, titanium dioxide and methylhydroxypropylcellulose.

 The expiry date is printed on the outer package and on the strips.
 Do not use after this date.
 The first two digit numbers represent the month and the last two digit numbers represent the year.